How to choose & combine your brand colors

 Once you have a good amount of images on your brand board, you’ll probably start to notice the things they have in common.
 Perhaps they’re all using bright colors, or are feminine & chic, or maybe they’re more minimalistic.
 Figure out what it is you like about all these designs, then continue to pick colors, fonts, and even textures or patterns that will create a similar look & feel for your website.

 Need help deciding your brand values?
 Get the free Brand Strategy Workbook below!

-How to choose colors for your website: Color psychology
+How to choose colors for your coaching business: Color psychology

-When it comes to color psychology, keep in mind this is largely cultural.
+When it comes to color psychology, the overview below only scratches the surface.
+Light pink gives off a totally different vibe than bright pink, and so every shade of each color will evoke slightly different feelings.
+Also, while colors evoke feelings subconsciously, keep in mind color psychology is largely cultural.
 For example, in the western world, white symbolizes innocence.
 In many Asian cultures, white is actually a color of mourning.
 So if a large part of your target market is from a different culture, look into what the colors mean to them.
 And again, how you combine colors is even more important than the exact colors themselves.
 After this part, I’ll tell you how to combine colors.

-A lighter gray or silver is also associated with glamour, high-tech, and sleekness.
+A lighter grey or silver is also associated with glamour, high-tech, and elegance.

 Gold stands for wealth, prosperity, and being valuable and traditional.

 Black is a timeless, classic color.
 It conveys protection, sophistication, elegance, and formality.
 It’s a great neutral to add to your brand’s color palette.